Events permission application checklist

 e) Reception

-f) Additional /special requirements e.g. use of the concourse area, tables, microphones, baize for dressing tables, additional rooms for poster boards etc.
+f) Additional/special requirements e.g. use of the concourse area, tables, microphones, additional rooms for poster boards etc.

-The Enquiries Office will liaise with Estates and Facilities (E &F), who will calculate the costs for the associated services which are considered chargeable due to staffing requirements out of normal hours, additional cleaning, attendant services, numbers attending the event etc. The event organiser must supply a cost code and customer details to the Enquiries Office for E&F to recoup the costs via invoice or other method of payment.
+The Enquiries Office will liaise with Estates and Facilities (E &F), who will calculate the costs for the associated services which are considered chargeable due to staffing requirements out of normal hours, additional cleaning, attendant services, numbers attending the event etc. The event organiser must raise a PO for the amount to E&F. Instructions for same are issued by the Enquiries Office.

 5 Safety and Insurance Issues:

-Please review the safety and insurance requirements regarding ‘non-routine’ events at:
+Please review the safety and insurance requirements regarding ‘non-routine’ events here.

 Note: It is the event organiser’s responsibility to organise: